thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/embed-a-viz.md

 1. Log into ThoughtSpot.

    In production, you would have added authentication code to your client.
 You haven't done that with this system.
-So, before you test, you'll login to the ThoughtSpot.
+So, before you test, you must login to the ThoughtSpot.
 Successfully logging in causes the system to create a session and an authentication key.
 Your browser has this information and so when you load the `test.html` page in another tab, you won't need to authenticate